edgeimpulse/expert-projects/adaptable-vision-counters.md

 ### Data Acquisition

-Every machine learining project starts with data collection.
-A goood collection of data is one of the major factors that influences the performance of the model.
+Every machine learning project starts with data collection.
+A good collection of data is one of the major factors that influences the performance of the model.
 Make sure you have a wide range of perspectives and zoom levels of the items that are being collected.
 You may take data from any device or development board, or upload your own datasets, for data acquisition.
 As we have our own dataset, we are uploading them using the Data Acquisition tab.

 ![](.gitbook/assets/adaptable-vision-counters/Data_Acquisition.png)